mskrasnov/sapphire_ui/README.md

 # Sapphire UI Kit

-Sapphire UI Kit contains new themed components for [Iced](https://iced.rs). *Uses color schemes from [prettygooey](https://github.com/pieterdd/prettygooey)*.
+Sapphire UI Kit contains new themed components for [Iced](https://iced.rs).
 Sapphire UI Kit is primarily focused on the regular desktop (Linux, Windows, macOS).

 ![](assets/demo.png)

+Unlike modern libraries for creating graphical interfaces, Sapphire UI does not suffer from excessive gigantism: the design style of widgets is chosen so that widgets look neat and minimalistic.
+Programs written with Sapphire UI can fit even on screens with a small resolution.

 ## Structure